CzternastyHembre/IT1901-ITP/docs/Release 3/README.md

 ```powershell
 mvn clean compile javafx:jlink jpackage:jpacakge
 ````

+**You have to be inside the UI module for this to work**

 Keep in mind, the webserver has to run for the applcation to work.

 ## Changes from previous release